diogo-santos/reactjs-book-store/README.md

 # REACTJS Book Management
-Display Books through REST call to books-api
+Display Books from REST call books-api

 ## Getting the code on your computer
 - [ ] Download and install <a href="https://nodejs.org/en/download/" target="_blank">Node.js</a>
-- [ ] Download the project or clone it from
+- [ ] Download the project or clone it from https://github.com/diogo-santos/reactjs-book-store

 ```
-cd books-web
+cd reactjs-book-store
 npm install
 npm start
 ```